akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Configure Akeneo
 ****************

-Akeneo PIM uses env vars, the `symfony docs `symfony docs <https://symfony.com/doc/current/configuration.html#configuration-based-on-environment-variables>`_ explains how to uses them.
+Akeneo PIM relies on environment variables to be configured.
+The `Symfony documentationv<https://symfony.com/doc/current/configuration.html#configuration-based-on-environment-variables>`_Z explains how to use them.

 Install Akeneo
 **************